sjbennett123/gloryforthefist/content/current_writeups/A Lesson in Agony/roles/agonized_spirit.md

-Special Notes: When the Agony Box is engaged the Agonized Spirits are severely weakened.
-Their Carrier Attack of Drain Life is gone, the damage they swing is cut to 10 Magic, they lose access to their Focus ability for their spells.
-This makes the Agonized Spirits much more manageable.
+When the Agony Box is engaged the Agonized Spirits are severely weakened.

+- Drop their carrier attack (drain life),
+- Lose the Focus ability
+- Cut their damage in half (from 20 Magic to 10 magic).